KnowThePepper

 7 Pot White

-The 7 Pot White is a rare Trinidadian super-hot reaching 800,000-1,200,000 SHU - roughly the same ceiling as a Trinidad Scorpion, but with a distinctly floral, fruity character that sets it apart from its redder relatives.
-Its pale, wrinkled pods and unusual aroma make it one of the more striking members of the super-hot pepper category and a prized find for collectors.
+The 7 Pot White is a rare Trinidadian super-hot reaching 800,000-1,000,000 SHU - below the highest Trinidad Scorpion listings but still firmly superhot, but with a distinctly floral, fruity character that sets it apart from its redder relatives.
+Its pale, wrinkled pods and unusual aroma make it one of the more striking members of the the super-hot SHU bracket and a prized find for collectors.

 - Species: C. chinense